How We Worship

 Worship is alive at Grace Church and we seek fellowship outside of our church as well as inside it.
 Grace Church parishioners extend worship beyond the walls of our church by attending conferences and Diocesan events, and by participating in other outside devotional activities which help deepen faith.
 Many of us are actively involved in ministries.
 There are plenty of opportunities for adults, teens, families, children, elders and all members of our church to further pursue Christ in their lives by joining with fellow parishioners outside of regular church hours.

 We at Grace place a strong emphasis on prayer, healing and restoration.
 We believe in the Bible, in Jesus Christ, and in the power of the Holy Spirit.
-This is evident in our services, especially in our Wednesday morning Service of Public Healing.
+This is evident in our services.

 We pay attention to our elder, special-needs and adult parishioners as well, making Pastoral and Eucharistic visits, delivering flowers to members of our church-family, and arranging rides to services at times.
 We provide assisted listening devices for those who need them.